Korean Beef and Mushroom Pancake

 Korean Mushroom Pancake (Crispy Shiitake and King Oyster Jeon)

-Beoseot-jeon is a Korean mushroom pancake made by slicing king oyster and shiitake mushrooms thin, coating them in a light batter of Korean pancake mix, egg, and water, then pan-frying until golden.
-King oyster mushrooms contribute a firm, chewy bite from their thick stems, while shiitake caps trap batter in their natural ridges, creating extra-crispy edges.
-The key is to keep the batter coating thin so the earthy mushroom flavor comes through clearly, and to blot the sliced mushrooms dry before mixing-excess moisture makes the pancake soggy instead of crisp.
-Dipping in cho-ganjang, a mix of soy sauce and vinegar, brings out the mushrooms' natural umami.
+Beoseot-jeon is a Korean mushroom pancake made by slicing king oyster and shiitake mushrooms thin, coating them lightly in a batter of Korean pancake mix, egg, and water, then pan-frying until golden on both sides.
+King oyster mushrooms deliver a firm, chewy bite from their thick cross-sections, while the natural ridges in shiitake caps catch and hold batter, forming extra-crispy edges as they fry.
+The coating must be kept thin so the earthy mushroom flavors read clearly through the batter, and sliced mushrooms should be blotted dry before coating since excess surface moisture steams the underside and prevents crisping.
+Frying on medium-low heat without a lid allows even cooking through the mushroom's density while keeping the surface from steaming.
+Dipping in cho-ganjang -- soy sauce and vinegar -- brings out the mushrooms' natural umami against the crisp exterior.
+A small amount of salted fermented shrimp (saeujeot) folded into the batter seasons it thoroughly without needing extra salt.

 Korean Stuffed Shiitake Jeon